tsgates/arch-wiki-markdown/wiki/PekWM.md

 This will give you a pretty thorough menu.
 Now you can modify the menu file by hand, or simply regenerate the list whenever you install new software.

+Using pekwm-menu

+The program pekwm-menu (AUR) can create a dynamically updated applications menu based on the freedesktop.org xdg menu spec.
+Usage is fairly straightforward.
+Add a section similar to the following to your ~/.pekwm/menu file:

+     Submenu = "Applications" { Icon = "ICON"
+       Entry { Actions = "Dynamic pekwm-menu MENUFILE" }
+     }

+Change "ICON" and "MENUFILE" to your preferred icon and menu file.
+The menu file can be supplied via gnome, xfce, lxde or a custom creation.
+Xdg menu files are normally stored in /etc/xdg/menus.

+To see a full list of options, run pekwm-menu --help.

 Manually